Home Middle East

 India-Iran Relations

-With the re-emergence of the Taliban after the peace deal with Washington and their ever-strengthening relationship with Iran, the future of India-Afghanistan-Iran Trilateral Agreement looks in jeopardy.
+With the re-emergence of the Taliban after the peace deal with Washington and their ever-strengthening relationship with Iran, the future of the India-Afghanistan-Iran Trilateral Agreement looks in jeopardy.

 SU-35 vs MIG-35: Two Russian Jets Compete Against Each Other For Lucrative MMRCA Contract

-Later, under the US pressure, New Delhi sharply decreased its oil imports from Iran.
+Later, under US pressure, New Delhi sharply decreased its oil imports from Iran.
 India’s reliance on Iran’s export of crude oil was being seen as a major factor in the US approach to sanctions against Iran.

 Exit mobile version